 Parents and others who want to help put money aside for college expenses use these tax-advantaged investment accounts, knowing that any increase in those assets is free of federal and state income taxes.

 Upon opening a Section 529 account, the parent or account owner is required to designate a beneficiary.
 This “designated beneficiary” is usually the student who will eventually attend college.

 When distributions are made from the account for qualified educational expenses for this beneficiary, there is no taxation on the growth of the original investment.
-Educational expenses are broadly defined in Section 529 plans and can include things like uniforms, books, and even transportation.
+Educational expenses may include tuition, fees, books, supplies, and equipment that the educational institution requires for enrollment.

 If any of the account's distributions are not considered qualified, meaning that the money was spent on non-education-related items, then federal income tax will be due on the growth of the distributed investments and can also incur a 10% penalty.